Contents

 1. Takes more time to implement since you need to automate the whole process.

-2. The decision time might increase if the number of stakeholders involved in decision-making increases.
+2. The decision time might increase if the involvement of stakeholders increases.

 3. It could cost more because of the added procure-to-pay features.

-You defined your key objectives and decided on whether you needed to purchase order automation or procure to pay automation.
+You defined your key objectives and decided whether to purchase order automation or procure to pay automation.

 Purchase requisitions allow an employee to request a product or service.

-The typical flow is that a requisition gets routed for approval, and once it is approved, a purchase order gets issued to the vendor.
+The typical flow is that a requisition gets routed for approval, and a purchase order gets issued to the vendor once approved.

 In our experience, a purchase requisition only makes sense in the following scenarios.

-• You have a procurement team that needs to review the requisition and decide whether to get additional quotes before purchase.
+• A procurement team needs to review the requisition and decide whether to get additional quotes before purchase.

-• The finance team needs to review the purchase for accounting and other budget details.
+• The finance team must review the purchase for accounting and other budget details.

-The main benefit of directly using purchase orders is that it significantly reduces the cycle time.
+The main benefit of directly using purchase orders is significantly reducing the cycle time.
 You don’t have the additional step of converting a requisition into a purchase order.

 If you review your purchase transactions, you will notice that 40-50% of items are repeat purchases.

-So instead of having the users enter the data, again and again, why not create a catalog of these items so that it is easier to create requisitions or purchase orders for repeat purchases.
+So, instead of having the users enter the data repeatedly, why not create a catalog of these items so that it is easier to create requisitions or purchase orders for repeat purchases?

-Catalogs are not only helpful for reducing the time spent on creating requisitions, but it also has some additional benefits.
+Catalogs are not only helpful for reducing the time spent on creating requisitions, but they also have some additional benefits.

 1. Since the items are in the catalog, it is easy for the users to find the product they want to purchase.
-So if you have a preferred vendor for specific categories, catalogs would help you route more Spend through preferred vendors.
+So, if you have a preferred vendor for specific categories, catalogs would help you route more Spending through preferred vendors.

 2. It provides a user-friendly interface, an experience similar to online shopping.